mahdi33-gk/fun-logIn/README.md

 1. The `hover` pseudo-class in Tailwind CSS is utilized to detect when the mouse is over the login button.
 2. Custom Tailwind classes are applied to reposition the button randomly whenever a hover event occurs.
+3. JavaScript detects the hover event on the "Login" button.

 ---